backearth1/Comfyui-MiniMax-Video/README.md

 **Q: How to get the best results?**
 A: Recommendations:
 - Use clear frontal images
+- Use Image to Prompt node for better descriptions
 - Write clear and specific prompts
 - Choose appropriate models